Asymptotic Expansion for Forward-Backward SDEs with Jumps: Abstract

 \section{Abstract}

-The paper develops an asymptotic expansion method for forward-backward SDEs (FBSDEs) driven by the random Poisson measures with $\sigma$-finite compensators.
-The expansion is performed around the small-variance limit of the forward SDE and does not necessarily require a small size of the non-linearity in the BSDE's driver, which was actually the case for the linearization method proposed by the current authors in a Brownian setup before.
-A semi-analytic solution technique, which only requires a system of ODEs (one is non-linear and the others are linear) to be solved, as well as its error estimate are provided.
-In the case of a finite jump measure with a bounded intensity, the method can also handle sate-dependent (and hence non-Poissonian) jumps, which are quite relevant for many practical applications.
-Based on the stability result, we also provide a rigorous justification to use arbitrarily smooth coefficients in FBSDEs for any approximation purpose whenever rather mild conditions are satisfied.
+This work provides a semi-analytic approximation method for decoupled forward-backward SDEs (FBSDEs) with jumps.
+In particular, we construct an asymptotic expansion method for FBSDEs driven by the random Poisson measures with $\sigma$-finite compensators as well as the standard Brownian motions around the small-variance limit of the forward SDE.
+We provide a semi-analytic solution technique as well as its error estimate for which we only need to solve essentially a system of linear ODEs.
+In the case of a finite jump measure with a bounded intensity, the method can also handle state-dependent and hence non-Poissonian jumps, which are quite relevant for many practical applications.

 BSDE, jumps, random measure, asymptotic expansion, L\'evy process